-The Department of Energy and Environment ("DOEE") solicits grant applications from eligible entities (called "Applicants").
-The goals of this Request for Applications (RFA) is to fund projects that will educate and train District youth and young adults, ages 14-24, participating in the Green Zone Environmental Program (GZEP).
-The selected grantees are expected to work with 35-50 participants cohort on Wednesdays and Thursdays.
-The projects should raise awareness and lead to behavior change on issues of water quality and the impacts of stormwater runoff on District water bodies.
-DOEE seeks to fund multiple projects of up to \$20,000 each.

-The WATERSHED PROTECTION DIVISION (WPD) of DOEE will administer this RFA.
+The Department of Energy and Environment (DOEE) solicits grant applications from eligible entities (called "Applicants").
+The goals of this Request for Applications (RFA) are to fund projects that will educate and train District youth and young adults, ages 14-24, participating in the Green Zone Environmental Program (GZEP), a summer workforce development program.
+The selected grantee is expected to work with a cohort of 35-50 participants on Wednesdays and Thursdays during the six-week program running from June 29 to August 7, 2020.
+The projects should engage participants in activities that strengthen their resumes, raise awareness about the impacts of stormwater runoff on District water bodies, and lead to behavior change.
+A total of \$80,000 is available.
+DOEE intends to award multiple grants of up to \$20,000 each.
+The Watershed Protection Division (WPD) of DOEE will administer this RFA.